FrancoSpeziali/fullstack-extended/README.md

 This REST API will do the following:

-- allow users to view posts
+- allow users to view all posts
+- allow users to view a single post
 - allow users to register
 - allow users to login
 - allow users to create a new post